6DammK9/nai-anime-pure-negative-prompt/ch04/ice_lake_ws.md

-*Article archive for posting to public website like [builds.gg](https://builds.gg/dammk/ice-lake-ai-ml-workstation-which-shouldnt-exist-36884) and [pcpartpicker](https://pcpartpicker.com/b/VZy48d).
+*Article archive for posting to public website like [builds.gg](https://builds.gg/dammk) and [pcpartpicker](https://pcpartpicker.com/user/DammK/).
 Images will be included there, [and Google Drive also.](https://drive.google.com/drive/folders/1v_b23L6OAVj7WgRmqmIbPVnCLCDriWzI?usp=sharing).
+Daily (semi-personal) update in [my Instagram](https://www.instagram.com/6dammk9/) for lots of parts hunting / bizarre PC build.

 # Ice lake AI / ML Workstation which shouldn't exist #

 tldr: This is a bizarre Workstation transformed from my X99 E-ATX PC which was a ROG R5E with an i7-5960X.
 Case / fans / PSU remains.

-Follow [my Instagram](https://www.instagram.com/6dammk9/) for lots of parts hunting / bizarre PC build.

 ## How the parts are gathered (definitely not ebay) ##